tommise/QuizTrainer/documentation/test_documentation.md

 # Test Documentation

-Software has been tested with unit- and integration tests with JUnit unit testing framework.

 ## Unit- and integration tests

-The main functionality which is located in the _quiztrainer.domain_ package is tested with the class [QuizTrainerServiceTest](https://github.com/tommise/ot-harjoitustyo/blob/master/QuizTrainer/src/test/java/quiztrainer/domain/QuizTrainerServiceTest.java).
-The integration tests create a temporary database file _quiztrainerTest.db_ and use the QuizTrainerService as the app would use it with the normal _quiztrainer.db_ database.
-After the test are done, or namely in teardown phase, the database test database file is removed.
+Software has been tested with unit- and integration tests with JUnit testing framework.
+Main functionality which is located in the _quiztrainer.domain_ package is tested with the class [QuizTrainerServiceTest](https://github.com/tommise/ot-harjoitustyo/blob/master/QuizTrainer/src/test/java/quiztrainer/domain/QuizTrainerServiceTest.java).
+The integration tests create a temporary database file _quiztrainerTest.db_ and use the QuizTrainerService as the software would use it with the normal _quiztrainer.db_ database.
+After the tests are done, or namely in teardown phase, the database test file is removed.

 ### DAO